Gnosder/Gaming/Session1.md

 > Nek is a human in his late middle years.
 His skin is sunworn and leathered.
 His hair is long and unkempt, it is beginning to clump into dreadlocks.
 His weathered appearance belies his wisdom and strength.
 (He is a Way of Shadows Monk of 4th level)

-"As you peer into the tent you see a man meditating on the ground, wisps of incense curl about him as if a living thing.
+"As you peer into the tent you see a human man meditating on the ground, wisps of incense curl about him as if a living thing.
 The man has sunworn and leathered skin, gaunt, but hiding power.
-His hair is long, unkept hair is beginning to clump into dreadlocks.
+His hair is long, unkept and is beginning to clump into dreadlocks.
 As you regard him, his eyes slowly open.
 "Welcome friends.
 You've been asleep a long time.
 Please don't push yourself too hard, the night is still young and we have plenty of time yet.
 I am Warder Nek, and I am here to guide you as best I can."

 > He starts off slowly, so as not to overwhealm and asks for introductions.
 > Warder Nek received a vision from the walker and was shown the prophecy by the speaker.
 He knew where to dig and who he would find (Lightborn).